Stay informed with the

 NEW Casino City Times newsletter!

 Like an ill-behaved teenager who doesn’t merit the keys to the family car, a slot machine can act up, and jackpots are denied.

-Slot machines, or computers if you will, occasionally misbehave, and it is easy for a slot tech to know if a slot machine is on the fritz, or if it has been tinkered with.
+Slot machines, or computers if you will, occasionally misbehave, and it's easy for a slot tech to know if a slot machine is on the fritz or if it has been tinkered with.